bnewm0609/qa-decontext/README.md

     context: The context to incorporate in the decontextualization.
 This can be:
         * a string with the context.
         * a list of context strings (each item should be a paragraph).
-        * a PaperContext object or list of PaperContext objects
+        * a PaperContext object or list of PaperContext objects.
-    config: The configuration for the pipeline
+    pipeline: The pipeline to run.
+If None, use the default Pipeline.
+    return_metadata: Flag for returning the metadata object (see belwow).

 Returns:
     string with the decontextualized version of the snippet.